-Get help with child care expenses in Arizona.
+Get help with child care expenses in Arizona and find free daycare.

 - The applicant is working or currently is trying to find employment.